chasemuss/DnD_Player/Levasa_Razul/2021_12_03 Actions have Consequences.md

 We leave Obsidia

-On our travel to Heartbeat, we are flagged down by a [Flumph](https://www.dndbeyond.com/monsters/flumph) floating and waving us down with what looks like paper detailing that [[Cultists of Seed]] are nearby, delivering it to Tanoq.
+On our travel to Heartbeat, we are flagged down by a [Flumph](https://www.dndbeyond.com/monsters/flumph) floating and waving us down with what looks like paper detailing that [[Dungeons_and_Dragons/Player/Levasa_Razul/Cultists of Seed]] are nearby, delivering it to Tanoq.
 We found a guy from Seed who was burned and dying.
 I tried to convince the cultist that I was a member of Seed, but he said I'm obviously not.

 ## Notable NPCs
 - Lyserah